-Because honestly if I am going to be something as boring as creating a budget for myself… I might as well be having fun while doing it.
+Honestly, if I am going to be doing something boring like taking my time to create a personal budget..
+I might as well be having fun while doing it.
 I want it to be all in a nice binder, with coloring pages and fun quotes.
 Things that are going to keep me motivated.

 As I mentioned before there is a Facebook Group for The Budget Mom and I also recommend Credit Warriors.
 Between these 2 groups, I am finally making sense of all the things I was never taught growing up.

 If you are in a relationship get your partner on board with you.
 Just having someone to bounce ideas off of and motivate each other every day can be very useful.

 If you are not in a relationship recruit your best friend.
 If you are like me and have no friends make a friend online.